Sir Henry Tichborne: Early life

 Like many younger sons of English landowning families, Henry chose a military career.
 He served as a soldier in the north of Ireland, where the Plantation of Ulster was in progress.
 He became governor of Lifford, County Donegal, about 1620.
 He was knighted on 24 August 1623 at Tichborne in England by King James I.

 In December 1623, Tichbourne was appointed a Commissioner for the Plantation of County Londonderry.
-He received large grants of land in Leitrim and Donegal that had been confiscated from Irish landowners.
+He received large grants of land in counties Leitrim and Donegal that had been confiscated from Irish landowners.

 He was elected MP for Tyrone County in the Parliament of 1634–1635, the first of Charles I.

 Irish wars

 Ireland suffered 11 years of war from 1641 to 1652, which are usually divided into the Rebellion of 1641, the Confederate Wars, and the Cromwellian Conquest.
-This eleven years' war in turn forms part of the Wars of the three kingdoms, also known as the British Civil Wars.
+This eleven years' war in turn forms part of the Wars of the Three Kingdoms, also known as the British Civil Wars.